ignaciovi/songbinator/pals-songmix/README.md

 Consider special characters in playlist
 Filter by date release
 Option to delete suggested artists
-When select in dropdown add to playlist
 Preview of song 30 seconds artist suggested
-Check permissions required to user (read activity delete) Change to camelcase states
+Change to camelcase states
 Change repository name to songbinator
 Optimise for phone
 Take first item of array in a more elegant way
 Make repository public without client secret
-View web stats
 Linkedin publication
-Depending on location of user check artists blocked by country Not secure songbinator in web browser.
-How to make it secure Direct link to spotify browser when playlist is created Add copyright creator of background
+Depending on location of user check artists blocked by country Direct link to spotify browser when playlist is created Add copyright creator of background
 Add it to producthunt